-The Total Nitrogen Removed shall be calculated from the total amount of material removed (harvested/sequestered) and multiplied by a crop-specific coefficient, C_N .
-The Coalition shall determine, through literature review, nitrogen removed testing, and research, the most appropriate C_N coefficients for converting crop yield to Nitrogen Removed.
-The Coalition shall publish C_N coefficients for crops that cover 95% of acreage within the Coalition's boundaries in time to calculate Total Nitrogen Removed values based on yield values reported in the INMP Summary Reports due March 1, 2024.
-By March 1, 2025, the Coalition shall publish C_N coefficients for crops that cover the remaining 1% of acreage within the Coalition's boundaries.
-For the crops that cover the remaining 1% of acreage within the Coalition's boundaries.
-The methods used to establish C_N coefficients must be approved by the Executive Officer.
-Until C_N coefficients have been established for a particular crop, the Member will only report the crop yield in the INMP.
+The Total Nitrogen Removed shall be calculated from the total amount of material removed (harvested/sequestered) and multiplied by a crop-specific coefficient, $C_N$ .
+The Coalition shall determine, through literature review, nitrogen removed testing, and research, the most appropriate $C_N$ coefficients for converting crop yield to Nitrogen Removed.
+The Coalition shall publish $C_N$ coefficients for crops that cover 95% of acreage within the Coalition's boundaries in time to calculate Total Nitrogen Removed values based on yield values reported in the INMP Summary Reports due March 1, 2024.
+By March 1, 2025, the Coalition shall publish $C_N$ coefficients for crops that cover 99% of acreage within the Coalition's boundaries.
+For the crops that cover the remaining 1% of acreage within the Coalition's boundaries, it is acceptable to use estimated $C_N$ coefficients based on similar crop types.
+The methods used to establish $C_N$ coefficients must be approved by the Executive Officer.
+Until $C_N$ coefficients have been established for a particular crop, the Member will only report the crop yield in the INMP.
 Nitrogen Removed includes nitrogen removal via harvest and nitrogen sequestered in permanent wood of perennial crops.